An Overview of HIV/AIDS in the U.S.

 Human Immunodeficiency Virus (HIV) targets the immune system and, if left untreated, results in Acquired Immune Deficiency Syndrome (AIDS).
 People who progress to AIDS have weakened immune systems, making them vulnerable to life-threatening opportunistic infections.

-Since the HIV/AIDS epidemic began in the U.S. in the 1980s, more than a half million people have died from the disease.
-Although the U.S. had made progress slowing the transmission of the disease, the CDC reported that, in 2012 alone, more than 13,000 people with AIDS died.
+Since the HIV/AIDS epidemic began in the U.S. in the 1980s, more than 700,000 people have died from the disease.
+Although the U.S. had made progress slowing the transmission of the disease, the CDC reported that, in 2018 alone, nearly 17,000 people with AIDS died.
 In addition to the impact of lost lives, the economic cost associated with HIV/AIDS remains high.
 According to the CDC, the current estimate for the cost of lifetime treatment for one person living with HIV is nearly $400,000.

 Resources to Learn More